-The guidelines for capital investment in existing bus operations are linked to the service types described in the Service Allocation Guidelines.
-For each service type, a "high," "medium," or "low" levels of investment-defined in terms of service type-is recommended as shown in Figure 3-2.
+The guidelines for capital investment in bus operations are linked to the service types described in the Service Allocation Guidelines.
+For each service type, a "high," "medium," or "low" levels of investment-defined in terms of service type-is recommended as shown in Table 2.